6a6ak/Auto_Wifi_RapsberryPi/readme.md

 ## Features

-- Checks if the `wpa_supplicant.conf` file is writable.
+- Check if the `wpa_supplicant.conf` file is writable.
-- Makes the file writable if it is not.
+- Make the file writable if it is not.
-- Prompts the user for country code, SSID, and password.
+- Prompt the user for country code, SSID, and password.
-- Updates the `wpa_supplicant.conf` file with the provided credentials.
+- Update the `wpa_supplicant.conf` file and create a backup on the boot partition.
-- Sets the file back to read-only to protect the credentials.
+- Create a service to apply the configuration on every boot to ensure persistence.
-- Backs up the original configuration file before making changes.
+- Menu-driven interface for easy use.

 ## Prerequisites